MicrosoftDocs/Viva/Viva/insights/advanced/analyst/metric-rules.md

 You can create a new rule through the **Metric rules** page, or by duplicating and editing ("cloning") an existing rule.
 To create or clone a metric rule and publish it to your organization, follow these steps:

 >[!Important]
 >After you publish a rule, you won't be able to edit it.
 If need to work on a rule later, you can save it as a draft, but you can't use draft rules in queries.
-Refer to step 6.
+We explain how to save a rule as a draft in [step 6](#step-6) below.

 ### From a template

 #### About template categories

-Before we jump in, let’s discuss how we’ve set up our rule templates.
+Before we jump in to how to use the rule template, let’s discuss how we’ve set that template up.

-We’ve compiled some categories for each collaboration type you might want your rule to apply to: **Vacation / Out of Office**, **Focus time**, **Attended meetings**, **Likely attended meetings**, **Invited meetings**, **No meeting day**, **Appointments**, and **Emails sent to self**.
-Collaboration types are meetings, emails, chats, and calls.
+When you use our template, you'll notice several categories.
+Within these categories, we've set up filters to exclude common scenarios from collaboration data—for example, **Appointments** to prevent appointments on people's calendars from appearing in queries.

+These categories are available for each collaboration type—meetings, emails, chats, and calls.
+For example, you could add a category for meetings and a category for calls.

 To find out how we built these categories, expand each category container.
 When you expand the container, you’ll notice a few preselected attributes and values, for example, **Level designation**.
 These attributes and values determine what kind of information the metric pulls from your data.
 We've listed out all categories in [Category reference](#category-reference), along with their attribute criteria.